continuous-software/42-cent-base/README.md

 if rejected

-if the rejection occurs because of the gateway the reason will be an instance of {@link GatewayError} holding the following information
+if the rejection occurs because of the gateway the reason will be an instance of GatewayError holding the following information
 <dl>
     <dt>message</dt>
     <dd>The error message from the gateway</dd>